piya-b31/AI-Invoice-Details-Extractor/README.md

 # 📃 Invoice Details Extractor

-An AI-powered invoice analysis chatbot that extracts and answers questions from invoice images and PDF documents using Google Gemini and Groq AI.
+An AI-powered invoice analysis chatbot that extracts and answers questions from invoice images and PDF documents using Groq AI.

 ---